What is Sadaqa? The Spiritual Power of Voluntary Charity in Islam

-The Divine Economy: Why Your Wealth Introduction Matters
+The Divine Economy: Why Your Contribution Matters

 However, Islam offers a profound solution that transforms wealth from a mere possession into a spiritual vehicle: Sadaqa.